Leandro Paredes

-Leandro Daniel Paredes (/es/; born 29 June 1994) is an Argentine professional footballer who plays as a defensive midfielder for Argentine Primera División club Boca Juniors and the Argentina national team.
-He was part of the Argentina squad that won the 2022 FIFA World Cup.
+Leandro Daniel Paredes (/es/; born 29 June 1994) is an Argentine professional footballer who plays as a defensive midfielder and captains the Argentine Primera División club Boca Juniors and the Argentina national team.
+He previously played for Roma, Zenit Saint Petersburg and Paris Saint-Germain, among others.

 Club career

 Boca Juniors

 Paredes made his league debut for Boca Juniors in a 2–0 away defeat to Argentinos Juniors on 6 November 2010.
 On 29 January 2014, he joined Italian Serie A outfit Chievo Verona for the rest of the 2013–14 season.